OpenSourceEconomics/epp_topics/src/epp_topics/pandas/dataframes_and_series/screencast/slides.md

 ---

-# What is a Series
+# What is a Series?

 <br/>